rapidsai/raft/docs/source/raft_ann_benchmarks.md

     rapidsai/raft-ann-bench:23.12a-cuda11.8-py3.10
 ```

-This will drop you into a command line in the container, with the `raft-ann-bench` python package ready to use, as described in the [Running the benchmarks](#running-the-benchmarks) above:
+This will drop you into a command line in the container, with the `raft-ann-bench` python package ready to use, as described in the [Running the benchmarks](#running-the-benchmarks) section above:

 ```
 (base) root@00b068fbb862:/data/benchmarks# python -m raft-ann-bench.get_dataset --dataset deep-image-96-angular --normalize
 ```

-Additionally, the containers could be run in detached mode without any issue.
+Additionally, the containers can be run in detached mode without any issue.

 ## Creating and customizing dataset configurations